A Large-Area Optical Time Projection Chamber for Hard X-ray Polarimetry with Directional Imaging of Low-Energy Electron Recoils: Introduction

 \section{Introduction}

-X-ray polarimetry has recently emerged as a powerful diagnostic in high-energy astrophysics, adding polarization to the traditional observables (intensity, spectrum, timing) and enabling novel probes of magnetic-field geometry and radiation mechanisms in compact objects and shocks \cite{Costa2001Nature, Weisskopf2010SPIE}.
-Advances in photoelectric polarimetry and the launch of NASA's Imaging X-ray Polarimetry Explorer (IXPE) \cite{10.1117/1.JATIS.8.2.026002} have made precise measurements routinely achievable, opening a new discovery space for extreme astrophysical environments.
-In the keV band, photoelectric polarimetry relies on reconstructing the emission angle of the photoelectron with respect to the incident photon direction.
-The ability to image and track low-energy electrons is also central to directional dark matter searches experiments such as CYGNO \cite{amaro2022cygno}, which employs a gaseous TPC with triple-GEM amplification and optical readout to image low energy electron and nuclear recoils.
-Building on the proven performance of the CYGNO 50\,L prototype for X-ray photoelectron imaging \cite{commissionig}, in this paper we investigate the extension of this experimental approach to hard X-ray polarimetry with a wide field of view.
+X-ray polarimetry has recently emerged as a powerful diagnostic in high-energy astrophysics, adding the degree and angle of polarization to the traditional observables (imaging, spectrum, timing) and enabling novel probes of magnetic-field geometry at the acceleration sites and radiation mechanisms and transport in compact objects.
+Thanks to imaging, mapping of X-ray polarization is also now possible for extended sources, like Pulsar Wind Nebulae and SuperNova Remnants. \cite{Costa2001Nature, Weisskopf2010SPIE}.
+Advances in photoelectric polarimetry and the launch of NASA's Imaging X-ray Polarimetry Explorer (IXPE) \cite{10.1117/1.JATIS.8.2.026002,2021Soffitta} have made precise measurements routinely achievable, opening a new discovery space for extreme astrophysical environments.
+While imaging polarimetry requires an X-ray telescope, which can be demanding in terms of resources, non-imaging configurations with sufficient efficiency and large effective area could constitute the payload of a relatively small and fast X-ray mission, without the need for focusing optics.

+When coupled with a wide-angle collimator, $\sim 40^\circ-50^\circ$ of aperture, photoelectric polarimetry may be employed for the study of Gamma-ray Bursts (GRBs) or magnetar bursts.
+At energies above $\sim 20~\mathrm{keV}$, several experiments based on Compton scattering (e.g., GAP, ASTROSAT, POLAR) have already been performed, although their results remain inconclusive and, in some cases, in tension with those obtained by \textit{INTEGRAL}.
+In the near future, \textit{POLAR-2} promises a significant improvement in sensitivity.
+However, the large effective area and the huge thickness required by Compton polarimeters generally leads to a large number of detector modules and increased system complexity.

+When instead coupled to a narrow-field collimator ($\sim 1^\circ$--$2^\circ$), such a detector may provide rapid polarimetric monitoring of bright black-hole and neutron-star binaries.
+This observational configuration has already been demonstrated by PolarLight, a CubeSat polarimeter with an open geometrical area of only $1.6~\mathrm{cm}^2$ and a collimator aperture of $2.3^\circ$ operating in the 2--8~keV energy band. \textit{PolarLight} employed the same detector design as \textit{IXPE}, and measured a residual background of about $80$~mCrab.
+The background rejection efficiency of the \textit{IXPE} detector (approximately $40\%$) is known to be relatively small, primarily due to the trigger thresholds and gas gain settings adopted in its design \cite{Soffitta2012,DiMarco2023}.
+With Polarlight small effective area, the Crab Nebula, Sco X-1 and A0535+26 were monitored within the operative life of the experiment.